101labs-tech/near-academy/src/frontend/src/pages/Courses/near101/Chapters/Chapter-2/course.md

 </narrativeText>
 <Spacer />

-We’ll start by looking at the main components of Web3, it's a helpful reference to have when you’ll write code.
+We'll start by looking at the main components of Web3, it's a helpful reference to have when you write code.

 ## Distributed ledger